 - Easy access to Albany Airport with direct flights daily to and from Perth - be here in just over one hour!
 Click on this link to REX Airlines for more details

-- Set over 2 separate neighbouring properties of pristine bushland.
-One property is a private nature reserve officially registered as a Land for Wildlife Properties by the Department of Conservation and Land Management.
+- Set over a 25 hectare pristine bushland, our property is a private nature reserve officially registered as a Land for Wildlife Properties by the Department of Conservation and Land Management.

 - Easy walk to swimming and fishing beaches - just 1.5kms from Lowlands Beach and the rugged south coastal cliffs.

 - Adjacent to West Cape Howe National Park and the most southerly point of Western Australia.

 - Close to the world famous Bibbulmun Track (complimentary drop off service available on request).

 - Located on the Munda Biddi Cycle Trail - ride in /ride out.
 Accredited cycle friendly business providing support and services especially for cyclists.

 - Visit the many regional wineries and great restaurants who specialise in quality regional produce.

 - Sample seasonal fresh produce from the farm gate - asparagus, blueberries, raspberries, marron, seafood - cook up a real gourmet feast accompanied with a glass of local wine.
 Or visit the Albany Farmers Market held every Saturday morning for the best produce direct from growers.
 Click on this link for more details

 - Walk in the awakening bush full of vibrant wildflowers and the music of the birds.

 - Look for whales and dolphins romping playfully in the turquoise sea.
 Get up close and personal with Albany Whale Tours and Sailaway Cruises.
 Click on this link for more details